 About Elena

-After graduate school, Elena stepped away from creating art and spent many years building several businesses within the beauty industry, as well as expanding her family.
+After graduate school, Elena stepped away from creating art and spent many years as an entrepreneur in the beauty industry, as well as focusing on her family.
+Prior to her break, her work was shown in galleries and shows throughout parts of the United States.

 In 2024, Elena traveled back to her roots of artistic expression with an incredible urge to create.
 Her mind was flooded with ideas, images, thoughts and ideologies.